dylan-shao/DO-NOT-REPEAT-MYSELF/README.md

 # Do not repeat yourself

-This will be a place o summarize all the repeat things I do regularly, and try to make them automatically.
+Summarize all the repeat things I do regularly, and make myself DRY.

 1. [A crawler to crawl USCIS info and send SMS notification](https://github.com/dylan-shao/serverless-lambda-crawler-uscis)